top of page

 Can they see through my mask?

 If reading this poem resonated with you, know that you are not alone.
-Many people experience social anxiety, masking, or sensory overwhelm, and it can feel exhausting to cope on your own.
+Many people experience social anxiety, masking, or sensory overwhelm.
+It can feel exhausting to cope on your own.
 Hypnotherapy can help you manage these feelings, feel calmer in social situations, and reconnect with your true self.
 If you struggle with anxiety, overwhelm, or the pressures of masking, reaching out for support can make a real difference.
 You deserve to feel understood, safe, and confident in your own skin.

 Comments